daharper/bisportalservice/README.md

 # bisportalservice
-Simple Windows Service to execute a batch file which runs a java command.
+Windows Service to execute a batch file which runs a java command.
 Monitors for changes, capable of restarting on change.

 see **Overview.txt** for more details